JD-BP: A Joint-Decision Generative Framework for Auto-Bidding and Pricing: Methodology

 In our model, the introduction of pricing actions decouples bidding decisions from historical constraint violations, allowing the bidding policy to focus solely on future value maximization under future constraint satisfaction.
 Consequently, differing from the conventional definition of RTG in prior DT-related research, we introduce a memoryless RTG to guide the model in generating bidding actions that prioritize future constraint fulfillment and value maximization.
 The memoryless RTG formulations for bidding and pricing are defined as:

-where $c_i$, $v_i$, $y_i$ represent the charge value before applying the pricing correction actions, the value of $i$-th impression and the pricing correction value, respectively.
-The $R_t^b$ incorporates the constraint fulfillment penalty term over the total advertising value after time step $t$. $R_t^p$ is designed to ensure that the post-correction cost closely approximates the advertising value while satisfying cost constraints.
-The RTG metric consists of two main components: the base represents the ratio of the post-correction cost to the advertising value over the entire period, and the exponent assesses the ability to recover both the current and future pricing deviations by the end of the period.
-This design ensures that the $R_t^p$ ranges from 0 to 1.
-It is important to note that when calculating $R_t^b$, we use the pre-correction cost rather than the post-correction cost.
-Using post-correction costs would create perverse incentives: the bidding policy could aggressively maximize value while relying on pricing policy to satisfy constraints, thereby degrading allocation efficiency.
-By masking post-correction costs, we maintain economically efficient bidding behavior.
-Such behavior would severely undermine allocation efficiency.
-Therefore, in practical applications, we mask the actual fulfillment status after pricing correction to maintain bidding at a reasonable level.
+where $\hat{c}_i = c_i + y_i$ is the post-correction charge, and $c_i$, $v_i$, $y_i$ denote the charge before pricing correction, the value of the $i$-th impression, and the pricing correction, respectively.
+The $R_t^b$ incorporates the constraint-fulfillment penalty over the total advertising value after time step $t$. $R_t^p$ is designed so that the post-correction cost closely approximates the advertising value while satisfying the cost constraint: the base $\phi_t$ measures the alignment between post-correction cost and value over the whole period, while the exponent $\omega_t$ assesses the ability to recover both current and future pricing deviations by the period's end.
+This design ensures $R_t^p\in[0,1]$.
+Note that $R_t^b$ uses the pre-correction cost rather than the post-correction cost: relying on the latter would let bidding over-spend while leaning on pricing to satisfy constraints, degrading allocation efficiency.
+Masking the post-correction status thus keeps bidding economically reasonable and preserves allocation efficiency.